MickWest/sitrec/README.md

 Sitrec can exist at the server root, or in any path.
 I use the root, but it's maybe neater to have in a folder.
 Here I'll assume it's in a folder called "s".
 You do not have to use "s", you can put it in another folder, or in the web root (like I do)

 There are five folders in the server structure
-- `sitrec` - the folder containing the Webpacked app and the data files (except videos).
+- `sitrec` - the folder containing the Webpack compiled app and the data files (except videos).
 This is deleted and recreated when rebuilding, so don't edit anything in there, edit the
 - `sitrec-config` - contains server-side PHP configuration files - you need to edit this.
 - `sitrec-cache` - a server-side cache for terrain tiles, initially empty
 - `sitrec-upload` - for rehosting user files (like ADS-B or TLE).
 Initially empty